-This report analyzes the impact on the county if the construction work on these two projects were to be done by local labor or by labor from out of the area.
+This report analyzes the impact on Miami-Dade County if the public subsidy of \$445 million for this project were to be spent on local construction labor or on labor from out of the area.
 The purpose is to see which practice is more desirable for the county.
-Each project is analyzed separately; then total impact for the two project combined is computed.